Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/1-Single-module-projects.md

 * assembleDokka
 * ???

+Notes:

+* While for single-module projects, one task is enough, for multi-module some additional support tasks may be needed *

 # 3. Adding Dokka Engine Plugins

 Different Dokka Engine Plugins may or may not have configuration so both cases should be considered.